stephenh/stephenh.github.com/_posts/2014-02-08-di-thought-experiment.markdown

 Now with Services
 -----------------

-Instead of a servlet, let's now write a service, some sort of stateless bean in your application that needs application-scoped dependencies:
+Instead of a servlet, let's now write a service, some sort of stateless "bean" (it's 2014, I really should stop using that word) in your application that needs application-scoped dependencies:

     public class Service {
       private final EmailSender emailSender;